Prefill-Decode Disaggregation (PD)#

 3. The decode pod streams the generated tokens back to the client.

-If no matching prefill/decode pair is available (e.g. the prompt is outside all configured buckets), the request falls back to a standard inference pod that runs both phases locally.
+If no complete prefill/decode pair is available for the request’s prompt length — for example the prompt is outside all configured buckets, or the matching roleset is incomplete because a decode pod is down — the request falls back to a standard inference pod (combined: true) that runs both phases locally, when one is configured and its prompt-length range matches.

 Supported Engines#